moemursi/ruby-class-variables-and-class-methods-lab-cb-gh-000/README.md

   # => ["Jay-Z", "Drake", "Beyonce"]
 ```

-We need our `Song` class to be able to show us all of the genres of existing songs:
+We need our `Song` class to bed able to show us all of the genres of existing songs:

 ```ruby
 Song.genres